Tikitko/about/README.md

   <a href="https://discord.com/users/272373629956653066"><img alt="Discord" src="https://github.com/Tikitko/about/blob/develop/images/discord.svg" height="40"/></a>
 </p>

+<h3 align="center">About me</h3>
-<p align="center"><h3 align="center">About me</h3><sub>Hello, my name is Nikita (Mikita) and I am from Belarus 🇧🇾!
+<p align="center"><sub>Hello, my name is Nikita (Mikita) and I am from Belarus 🇧🇾!
 I am a developer who really loves what I do.
 My main specialty is iOS development 🍎 with Swift.
 But I also like Rust language ⚙, web development 🌐 and more.
 I try to make the world a better place. 🚀<sub></p>

 <hr/>